• Discounts and special offers

 Financial deception

-The results of a Bankrate survey published in early 2024 reveal 42% of adults in the U.S. who are married or living with a partner say they’ve kept a financial secret from their significant other.
-Secrets include spending more than their partner would approve of (30%) and holding undisclosed debt (23%).
+The results of a Bankrate’s 2025 financial infidelity survey reveal 40% of adults in the U.S. who are married or living with a partner say they’ve kept a financial secret from their significant other.
+Secrets include spending more than their partner would approve of (33%) and holding undisclosed debt (23%).

-Among those who lied about their finances, 28% felt embarrassed by their ability to handle finances and 17% were worried about the relationship ending poorly.
-Overall, 28% of respondents with a spouse or live-in partner felt keeping financial secrets in a relationship is as bad as cheating, while 7% say it’s worse.
+Among those with a spouse or live-in partner, 38% felt keeping financial secrets in a relationship is as bad as cheating, while 7% said it’s worse.

 Marriage counseling is an option for couples to resolve differences and change behaviors.
 It can be a forum to open up communication between partners and get them on the same page.